 There was, of course, much much more to see in the MoMA.
 Some of it was familiar, by familiar names.
 Much of it was completely new to us.
 Hey, you don’t often see a lot of artwork in northwest Wisconsin, or south-central Washington, for that matter.

 By the time we exited the MoMA, it was getting on toward our scheduled departure time, so we walked around a little while longer and then cabbed it back to our parking garage.
 Traffic was already starting to build up; in actual fact, of course, Manhattan traffic never really lets up, except perhaps in the wee hours.
 I was at the wheel and Alan was the navigator, with his trusty GPS display on his phone.
-We set out to our next destination, the town of Kingston, on Highway 9A, along the eastern shore of the island, past Harlem and Washington Heights, the highest point on Manhattan and site of the November 1776 Battle of Fort Washington, in which the British and their German allies pushed George Washington’s colonials off the island to New Jersey.
+We set out to our next destination on Highway 9A, along the eastern shore of the island, past Harlem and Washington Heights.
+The highest point on Manhattan, the Heights are the site of the November 1776 Battle of Fort Washington, in which British troops and their German allies pushed George Washington’s colonials off the island to New Jersey.
 Washington and his men had to row across the Hudson River, but we took the bridge named after the first president.
 Nicknamed the GW, it is the busiest motor vehicle bridge in the world, carrying more than 100 million vehicles per year.
 It is the world’s only 14-lane suspension bridge, and the main span is 3,500 feet long.
 For six years after its dedication in 1931 it was the longest main span bridge on the planet, but the GW yielded that honor to the Golden Gate Bridge when it was opened in 1937.

 After a fine meal we headed back to our hotel.
 The next day we would head further north, through the Catskills to Cooperstown, and the site of a place we’d wanted to visit since we were kids: the Baseball Hall of Fame.